paul88vera/e-commerce-back-end/README.md

   ## Tests
   In your cloned or downloaded pathway, type this into your terminal.
   ```
+  $ npm i
   $ node seeds/index.js
   $ npm start
   ```
-  If successful, you can view, add, or delete items.
+  If successful, you can view, add, or delete items using an API test client such as Insomnia.

 ----
   ## Questions